neil-harbinger/getting-started/README.md

 A record of the events surrounding the start of https://harbinger.systems

+### What we do

+Our service quickly notifies investors and traders when we discover news articles about the shares, stocks, forex and crypto investments.

+### How we do it

+We ingest a quarter of a million articles from a thousand online news sources each month and usually deliver a notification within two minutes of the first publication of news relevant to your investment interests.

 **We observe** market and trading information from LSE, NASDAQ and cryptocurrency exchanges via a network of continuous, real time suppliers.
-Over 250,000 articles a month are processed, usually within two minutes of publication.
 Add the news sources that you trust.

 **We analyse** whether content is relevant to your portfolio.
 Enhance your price charts with news, search and share our analysis.